emmercm/igir/README.md

-      --dir-letter   Append the first letter of the ROM name as an output subdirectory     [boolean] -s, --single       Output only a single game per parent (requires parent-clone DAT files)[boolean] -z, --zip          Zip archive ROM files                                                 [boolean] -m, --move         Move ROMs to the output directory                                     [boolean] -O, --overwrite    Overwrite any ROMs in the output directory                            [boolean] -t, --test         Test ROMs for accuracy after writing them -c, --clean        Remove unmatched files from the ROM output directory                  [boolean]
+      --dir-letter   Append the first letter of the ROM name as an output subdirectory     [boolean] -s, --single       Output only a single game per parent (requires parent-clone DAT files)[boolean] -z, --zip          Zip archive ROM files                                                 [boolean] -Z, --zip-exclude  Glob pattern of files to exclude from zipping                          [string] -m, --move         Move ROMs to the output directory                                     [boolean] -O, --overwrite    Overwrite any ROMs in the output directory                            [boolean] -t, --test         Test ROMs for accuracy after writing them                             [boolean] -c, --clean        Remove unmatched files from the ROM output directory                  [boolean]

 Priority options: